Regular paragraphs are the verses as written in the Bible.

 and he will rule over you."

 Once again, I don't think there's anything supernatural to women experiencing pain in childbearing, that's just how nature works and I don't see how it would've worked any other way before.
 If you have to push a baby out from your vagina, it has to stretch much more than it usually can and so it hurts.
 That's normal and other animals experience pain too, even if they did nothing to piss off God.
 Another verse for misogyny too right here and the Bible is full of them (full of all kinds of hatred in fact).
 The Bible, pushing feminism 2000 years back.
-Well, the Bible was written by barbaric men, so it shouldn't be a surprise to anyone that "God" (wink, wink) said that.
+Well, the Bible was written by barbaric men, so it shouldn't be a surprise to anyone that "God" (wink, wink) said that.17 To Adam he said, "Because you listened to your wife and ate from the tree about which I commanded you, 'You must not eat of it,'

 "Cursed is the ground because of you;